rendered-obsolete/rendered-obsolete.github.io/_drafts/2019/lmbr_waf.md

 )
 ```

-`.waf_files` is json specifying the files and VS solution filters:
+`crycommon.waf_files` is json specifying the files and VS solution filters:
 ```json
 {
     "none":